coady/multimethod/README.rst

    def _(*args):
       ...

-Overloads dispatch on annotated predicates.
+Overloads dispatch on annotated predicates (Python >=3.5 required).
 Each predicate is checked in the reverse order of registration.

 The implementation is separate from ``multimethod`` due to the different performance characteristics.